VileTung/film2.0/README.md

 ### Future

+> - View log, see self notes.
+> - Cache after process is done.
 > - Test page in admin interface.
 > - Get Torrents from Torrentz.eu.
 > - A wanted list.